AdaptSky: A DRL Based Resource Allocation Framework in NOMA-UAV Networks: A dapt S ky : Resource Allocation and Placement Framework

 Having described the different states, actions, and rewards, we describe \adapt~and present it as in Algorithm \ref{alg:adaptsky}.
 At the initialization, all DN DRL parameters are set.
 The policy network weights and biases ${\theta}$ are initialized randomly, and the target network parameters $\theta^{\prime}$ are cloned with ${\theta}$.
 Similarly, network environment is set and \uav~location and power allocation coefficients are initialized.
 The decision process of \adapt~is made over $E$ episodes with $T$ time steps each.
-To improve the learning experience at the beginning of each episode, the \uav~and power allocation are set back to their initial value.
+To improve the learning experience at the beginning of each episode the \uav~and power allocation are set back to their initial value.
 In our time sequential decision process, for a given state \adapt~takes an action from the action space based on the $\epsilon$-greedy algorithm.
 To allow for exploring the action space, at any given time step, the \uav~takes a random action with a probability $\epsilon$.
 Staring from $\epsilon_s$, $\epsilon$ gets decayed with a certain rate and converges to an ending value $\epsilon_{e}$.
 As a way to exploit the policy network decisions, however, with a complementary probability, the \uav~takes the action that maximizes the Q-value which is constructed from the policy network outputs $V$ and $A$ values as $Q(s_{\tau}, a_{\tau} ) \leftarrow V(s_{\tau}) + A(s_{\tau}, a_{\tau}) - \frac{1}{|A_c|} \sum_{ {a}_{\tau}} A(s_{\tau}, a_{\tau})$.
-Based on $a_\tau$, the \uav~observes the next location it needs to move to and the power coefficients to be assigned for every user to ensure they are all feasible and modify $s_{\tau+1}$ if needed.
-After that, $s_{\tau}$, $s_{\tau+1}$, along with $a_\tau$, and $r_\tau$ get stored in the memory buffer $\zeta$ which has a capacity $M$.
-Then, a mini-batch of $B$ is sampled from the buffer and used to train the policy network such that the loss $L(\theta)$ is minimized using the gradient descent algorithm with a learning rate $l_r$.
-The target network Q-value, used to determine the loss, is constructed from its outputs as $Q^{\prime}(s_{\tau+1}, a_{\tau+1})\leftarrow V^{\prime}(s_{\tau+1}) + A^{\prime}(s_{\tau+1}, a_{\tau+1}) - \frac{1}{|A_c|} \sum_{{a}_{\tau+1}} A^{\prime}(s_{\tau+1}, a_{\tau+1})$.
-The policy notwork parameters $\theta$ get updated every time step, as the experience memory exceeds $B$, and cloned to the target network parameters every $\delta$ time steps.
+After executing $a_\tau$, the \uav~observes the reward $r_\tau$ and the location and power coefficient to ensure that they are both feasible and modify the resultant state $s_{\tau+1}$ if needed.
+After that, states along with action and the resultant reward are stored in $\zeta$ that has a capacity $M$.
+Then, a mini-batch of $B$ is sampled from $\zeta$ and used to train the policy network such that the loss $L(\theta)$, found based on $Q$ and $Q^{\prime}$, is minimized using the gradient descent algorithm with a learning rate, $l_r$. $Q^{\prime}$ is constructed from target network output as $Q^{\prime}(s_{\tau+1}, a_{\tau+1})\leftarrow V^{\prime}(s_{\tau+1}) + A^{\prime}(s_{\tau+1}, a_{\tau+1}) - \frac{1}{|A_c|} \sum_{{a}_{\tau+1}} A^{\prime}(s_{\tau+1}, a_{\tau+1})$.
+Accordingly, the policy notwork parameters $\theta$ are updated and similarly the target network parameters $\theta^\prime \leftarrow \theta$ after every $\delta$ time steps.